-The project thus became both a comprehensive audio-visual parade and inventory of Irish Traditional music, song and dance in its places and communities.
-Its music covers all tune-types; its images demonstrate the artistic drive, achievement and contemporary and historical engagement among Irish Traditional music performers, facilitators, teachers and consumers.
-The 940 pictures denote performers, repertoire, social contexts, gender, age, historical era, political and religious partialities, organisations, regional topography, urban and rural, teaching, publication, promotion, celebration and honours.
-The artistic purpose of this is to culturally and geographically demonstrate the scale, open-ness, modernity and tribute to the past, and the emotional attraction of this music genre.
+Turas is both an audio-visual parade and a comprehensive inventory of Irish Traditional music, song and dance in its places and communities.
+The music covers all tune-types; its images demonstrate the artistic drive, achievement and contemporary and historical engagement among Irish Traditional music performers, facilitators, teachers and consumers.
+The 840 pictures denote repertoire, social contexts, gender, age, historical era, political and religious partialities, organisations, regional topography, urban and rural, teaching, publication, promotion, broadcasting, media, celebration and honours.
+The artistic purpose of this is to culturally and geographically celebrate the music's scale, open-ness, modernity and links to the past, roots in Ireland and trans-national appeal - the aesthetic and emotional attraction of Traditional music as a contemporary artform.

 With support from Culture Ireland, this has been been performed live since 2013 as an ‘illustrated concert’ 'Compánach - Irish music in its places',.
 It has been progressively developed through performance at festivals and arts centres in Ireland, Britain, Belgium, France, Luxembourg and Australia, latterly at Fleadh Ceoil na hÉireann in Drogheda, 2019.
 This movie version has been made possible by support from the Arts Office of Louth County Council, and by An Comhairle Ealaíon, The Arts Council of Ireland.